-I write this before the 99th running of the Indy 500 this Sunday, and while I won’t be in attendance, I have attended several times.
-Each time I have sat in a different location, and I have even been right beside the track (as a member of the Purdue All American Marching Band) before the start of the race when the famous call “Ladies and Gentlemen, start your engines!” is given.
+I have attended this “greatest spectacle in racing” several times.
+Each time I have sat in a different location.
+I have even been right beside the track (as a member of the Purdue All American Marching Band) before the start of the race when the famous call “Ladies and Gentlemen, start your engines!” is given.
 Each of these provides a different viewpoint of the facility and the race.

-Stating it more directly, everyone at this weekend’s race had a different experience of the race in part because of where they sat and what they could see.
+Stating it more directly, everyone who attends the race has a different experience of the race in part because of where they sit and what they can see.
 This is exactly what happens in our workplaces every day.

 Everyone comes to work to do their job, and in most all cases, people are there wanting to do their best work and trying to do so based on where they sit and what they can see.
 And they can’t operate beyond what they can see.

 Car drivers have spotters high above the track to give them input and to help them “see” what they can’t see themselves.
 Why is this important?
 When they have the bigger perspective, they can be more effective, safer and hopefully more successful as a driver.

 Again, so too for us at work every day.

 As a leader, it is our job to be the spotter for our team member; to help people see the full, big picture.